jrief/django-formset/docs/source/buttons.rst

   automatically removed from the class.
 * ``removeClass("foo")`` removes the CSS class "foo" to the button class.
 * ``toggleClass("foo")`` toggles the CSS class "foo" on the button class.
+* ``confirm("A question?")`` opens a confirmation popup with the given message string together with a "Cancel" and an "OK" button.
+If the user clicks on "Cancel", the action chain is interrupted.
+  This action typically preceeds the ``submit``-action to prompt the user for confirmation.
+* ``alertOnError`` typically is added after the ``!~`` operator.
+In case the form submission generated an non-form-validation error, for instance "permission denied", this error is shown in an alert box.
 * ``emit("event name")`` emit a named event to the DOM.
 * ``intercept`` intercepts the response object after submission and prints it onto the console.
 This is only useful for debugging purpose.